 Over all, it is an excellent place to discover and explore.
 And we really appreciated the free admission for my teacher husband!

 Come for the SCANDINAVIAN JULEMARKED CHRISTMAS MART.
 Handmade and imported items for sale along with Danish specialties such as aebleskiver and glogg. $2 donation entrance.
 (714) 993-6362 Check dates for this one day event.

 Take a train ride with your kids to Santa's Village to visit Santa, story time with Mrs. Claus, cooke decorating, games, bounce houses, food and drink.
-Weekends lat Nov-Dec.
+Weekends and many other dates lat Nov-Dec.
 Check website for times and tickets. http://www.irvineparkrailroad.com/content/irvine-park-railroad-christmas-train

 26801 Ortega Hwy

 CHRISTMAS AT THE MISSION will take place on an early Saturday in December with a Christmas tree lighting, live nativity, local music, Santa and kids' crafts. http://www.missionsjc.com/activities/christmas.php

 To visit an historic building that was constructed at the time of the American Revolution, yet actually be on the west coast, is very special thing.
 Not many buildings in California are old, unless you consider a house built in the 1950's as "old".
 The San Juan Capistrano Mission was founded in 1776, and has been beautifully preserved and is actually a kid-friendly place to visit.